 The meeting is going to be held as usual in the #kamailio channel on freenode.net IRC network.

 A wiki page was created to collect the topics that are wanted to be discussed:

-One of the most recent project that FSFE in taking on board is to give the community a new definition and everyone to come on a common voice on what are the values and what is it’s mission and goals.
+One of the most recent projects that FSFE is undertaking is to help the community define itself and for everyone to come on a common understanding of what are the values and what are it’s mission and goals.

 Since its founding in 2001, individuals engaged in the FSFE, from coordinators and volunteers to full-time employees, have come to develop their understanding of what FSFE is and what our shared values are.
 Sometimes the views expressed by individuals have been similar to one another, sometimes they have diverged.
 That’s all fine, since people’s thoughts and perceptions are constantly changing.

-A strategy review in 2014 identified at least seven different ways that people give on describing and communicating FSFE.
-This phenomenon is a result of the process of change and is all fine.
-Moving forward, we see a need for us to come together under a common identity; a shared understanding of what FSFE is, what’s important in our work, what values we have and share, and how this shapes FSFE of the future.
+A strategy review in 2014 identified at least seven different ways that people describe and communicate what FSFE is.
+This phenomenon is a result of the process of evolution and is fine.
+Moving forward, we see a need for us to come together under a common identity; a shared understanding of what FSFE is, what’s important in our work, what values we have and share, and how this shapes FSFE for the future.

-With the FSFE in 2020 project, we are looking to redefine and renew the identity of FSFE, a process similar to one we undertook when founding the organisation.
+With the FSFE in 2020 project, we are looking to define and renew the identity of FSFE, a process similar to one we undertook when founding the organisation.